 Don’t get me wrong, not all Chronic Pain is of the Deep Somatic type; some of it is related to misfiring of nerves in the central or peripheral nervous system — another topic for another day.
 However, twenty five years of clinical experience has shown me that huge numbers of people suffer with this type of pain can usually be helped — if it is treated using the correct model.
 Unfortunately, far too great a percentage of the medical community is living in the past, and not treating collagen-based tissues properly.
 Many are still using The Old Model.

-THE RELATIONSHIP BETWEEN THE ELASTIC, COLLAGEN-BASED
+THE RELATIONSHIP BETWEEN COLLAGEN-BASED TISSUES, INFLAMMATION, AND PAIN

-THE OLD MODEL
+THE OLD MODEL OF COLLAGEN REPAIR

 The old model of connective tissue injury (prior to the 1980′s) was partially correct.
 Overuse (repetitive injury) or traumatic injury caused cell death.
 When cells die, they rupture their contents (chemicals) into the extracellular fluid — the fluid that bathes the outside of all cells.
 Many of these chemicals that were not a problem on the inside of the cell, suddenly become noxious irritants when they are outside of the cell.
 On top of this, numerous Immune System chemicals are released by the body to perform the complex process of removing these chemicals in order to get the healing process rolling.
 This process is called Acute Inflammation.